zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 - [Unit testing in Javascript](https://www.youtube.com/watch?v=hz0_q1MJa2k).
 It will use CommonJS modules and server-side code as examples, but that should not hinder understanding the central concept.

 When is it a good time to add tests to your application?
 There are multiple approaches:
-- Test-first - write tests before you write the code.
+- **Test-first** - write tests before you write the code.
 This implies that you convey the requirements for your application through tests that you fulfill by writing code that passes these tests.
-- Test-after - write tests after you have written the basic implementation of a desired feature, and you want to ensure that it works in various scenarios.
+- **Test-after** - write tests after you have written the basic implementation of a desired feature, and you want to ensure that it works in various scenarios.
-- Test before refactoring - in an existing codebase that does not have tests, you might be unsure if you can safely refactor some code.
+- **Test before refactoring** - in an existing codebase that does not have tests, you might be unsure if you can safely refactor some code.
 In that case, you can write tests for the existing code and then refactor it.
 If the tests still pass, you can be more confident that you did not break anything.
-- Test before fixing a bug - this is a highly recommended approach when dealing with bugs.
-This is because bugs tend to be caused by unexpected scenarios you did not think about while writing the code.
+- **Test before fixing a bug** - this is a highly recommended approach when dealing with bugs.
+This is because bugs tend to be caused by unexpected scenarios you did not consider while writing the code.
 By writing tests for the bug, you can make sure that you understand the bug and that you can reproduce it.
-Then you can fix the bug and make sure that this particular bug will not be a nuisance in the future.
+Then, you can fix the bug and make sure that this particular bug will not be a nuisance in the future.
 This will give you confidence that you have fixed the bug and that it will not reappear in the future.

 We will practice all scenarios in this part.

 ## Vitest (0.5 hours)

 For quite a few years, [Jest](https://jestjs.io/) has been the go-to testing package for JS applications.
-It is a great library, but due to its more cumbersome configuration for ES modules, we will use a more modern testing library that tries to address some of Jest's limitations - [Vitest](https://vitest.dev/).
+It is a great library, but due to its more cumbersome configuration for ES modules, we will use a more modern testing library that tries to address some of Jest's limitations - [Vitest](https://vitest.dev/):

-- Vitest is built on top of Vite
+- Vitest is built on top of Vite, so it requires minimal configuration
-- It is easier to configure
 - It supports ES modules out of the box
 - It runs faster
 - It is designed to be a drop-in Jest replacement, so most Jest test code looks exactly the same in Vitest